camunda/camunda-docs-manual/content/installation/full/was/manual.md

 To correctly install Camunda Platform 7 process engine, you need to perform the following steps:

-1. Configure the Camunda shared library
+1. Configure the Camunda shared library.
-2. Configure the Camunda Platform EAR deployment
+2. Configure the Camunda Platform EAR deployment.

 ### Camunda shared library